RickieBlaese/nohorobo-CANSpark/README.md

 Control the left motor by moving the left joystick up or down.

-Control the right motor by moving the right joystick up or down."# nohorobo-CANSpark"
+Control the right motor by moving the right joystick up or down.